Richard P. Smiraglia: Instantiation

 Closely tied to this definition of work is the concept of instantiation, which could be understood as “version,” “edition,” or “manifestation”; Smiraglia selects instantiation over those other terms, however, since the word denotes temporality: “an instantiation is essentially a manifestation at a specific point in time.”
-And for Smiraliga, there is no intermediate expression level, as in the FRBR model, between work and instantiation (manifestation).
+And for Smiraglia, there is no intermediate expression level, as in the FRBR model, between work and instantiation (manifestation).
 There are only different types of instantiations.

 A work may find realization in a variety of different texts or other forms of semantic or symbolic expression, and this typically occurs once the work has acquired cultural significance and enters the canon.
 Romeo and Juliet, for instance, has spawned countless editions, an opera, several films, adaptations like West Side Story, and so forth.
 (And 30% to 60% of works in the general bibliographic population have generated families or networks of such related instantiations.)
 Some forms of instantiation are merely derivative, with the ideational and semantic content of the work remaining unchanged; these include simultaneous and successive editions, amplifications, and extractions.
 In other forms, such as translations, adaptations, and performances, ideational and semantic content experiences mutation.
 A mutation represents a work as a collaborative entity originating from the reaction of a culture (situated in a particular time and place) to that work.
 As the network of instantiations stemming from a work mutates over time, the work's cultural meaning changes accordingly.